Inspiration

 The Sandburied Church

-From Grenen we stopped at The Sandburied Church (Den Tilsandede Kirke), which to be honest let us down as we had our expectations all wrong.
+From Grenen we stopped at the Sand-Covered Church (Den Tilsandede Kirke), which, to be honest, let us down as we had our expectations all wrong.

 The Sandburied Church in North Jutland.